 An introduction to the history of graphic design

-There are three main types of communication: spoken, gestural and graphic.
-Spoken and gestural communications are in their essences ephemeral, it requires close contact for a message to be sent and received and after the moment of transmission is gone forever.
 Graphic communication, on the other hand, decouples that relationship.
 With its invention, it became possible for the first time for a message to be transmitted and preserved beyond a single moment and place in time.
-It is a very powerful tool, for shaping the world and how we live in it.
+It is a very powerful tool for shaping the world and how we live in it.

 Visual Communication Design